 Environmental factors

 One of the most common causes of dry eyes is exposure to environmental factors such as dry air, wind, and dust.
-If you spend a lot of time in air-conditioned rooms or live in a dry climate, you may be more susceptible to developing dry eyes.
-To combat this, consider using a humidifier in your home or office to add moisture to the air.
-Additionally, wearing wraparound sunglasses when outdoors can help protect your eyes from wind and dust.
+If you spend a significant amount of time in air-conditioned rooms or live in a dry climate, you may be more susceptible to developing dry eyes.

 Eye strain

-People of all ages are spending an increased amount of time in front of screens.
-Staring at screens for too long can lead to eye strain, which includes dry eye as a symptom.
-As we stare at a computer screen, we blink less, causing our eyes to feel dry and uncomfortable.
-To prevent this, follow the 20-20-20 rule: every 20 minutes, take a 20-second break and look at something 20 feet away to give your eyes a chance to rest.
+When we stare at a computer screen, we blink less, causing our eyes to feel dry and uncomfortable.
+To prevent this, follow the 20-20-20 rule.
+Every 20 minutes, take a 20-second break and look at something 20 feet away to give your eyes a chance to rest.

 Medications